ebi-gene-expression-group/atlas-web-single-cell/README.md

 writing](https://www.lenovo.com/gb/en/p/laptops/thinkpad/thinkpadx1/x1-extreme-gen-2/22tp2txx1e2) 20,000 has been
 found to be a reliable number via painstaking trail and error, but your mileage may vary.
 Ensure that there are no errors in the script logs, or### Update test data
-Just add the necessary species names and experiment accessions in the `dev.env` file and rebuild the development environment.
+Just add the necessary species names and experiment accessions in the `test-dev.env` file and rebuild the development environment.
 Some tests may fail due to incomplete annotations; `grep` for `DistributedUpdatesAsyncException` in particular, which signals a problem storing the document batch, which in turn stops processing the current file.
 If found, try again with a lower value for `NUM_DOCS_PER_BATCH`.